Mandume ya Ndemufayo: Relationship with Christianity

 Ya Ndemufayo had a reputation for expelling Christians within the Oukwanyama kingdom.
 Numerous Christian families fled to the Ondonga kingdom of the Ovambos.
-Ya Ndemufayo did not favor Portuguese Roman Catholic missionaries as well as German Rhenish Missionary Society Protestants within his kingdom.
+Ya Ndemufayo did not favor Portuguese Catholic missionaries as well as German Rhenish Missionary Society Protestants within his kingdom.

 Battle and death

 No European colonizer challenged the well-organized and well-armed Ovambo kingdoms until 1915 and the beginning of World War I which coincided with a massive local drought.
-During the Battle of Omongwa, ya Ndemufayo and the Kwanyama's resisted a Portuguese attack for three days.
-Simultaneously, the South African forces peacefully conquered the portion of the Oukwanyama kingdom formerly located in German South West Africa.
+During the Battle of Omongwa, ya Ndemufayo and the Kwanyamas resisted a Portuguese attack for three days.
+Simultaneously, the South African forces conquered the portion of the Oukwanyama kingdom formerly located in German South West Africa.
 Due to heavy losses, ya Ndemufayo was forced to relocate the Kwanyama capital to the area of South West Africa.
 In February 1917, after ya Ndemufayo refused to submit to South African control, he died in battle against the South Africans.
 The cause of his death is disputed; South African records show his death from machine-gun fire, while oral and popular history described his death as suicide.

 The Oukwanyama kingship was abolished following his death in 1917 until February 1998 when Cornelius Mwetupunga Shelungu was named chief.